 1. Brush Gutter Guards

-These look like their name—they’re large, circular brushes that fit inside your gutters and capture debris while allowing water to flow through.
+These look like their name — they’re large, circular brushes that fit inside your gutters and capture debris while allowing water to flow through.
 Made of stainless steel wire or plastic, they come in standard lengths that can then be cut into specific sizes.
+They have a shorter lifespan than other styles, typically around 5 years, and critters tend to nest between the bristles.

 Pros